ABMDR relies on its network to deliver stem cell donations for patient transplants.

 ABMDR is also a member of the World Marrow Donor Association (WMDA).
 The WMDA works to ensure high quality blood stem cells are available for patients worldwide and to protect donors across borders.

 Maintaining strong international relationships is critical for ABMDR, as around 8 out of 10 Australian patients are dependent on an overseas donor.
-Internationally, over 38 million people have joined bone marrow registries and there are over 800,000 cord blood units stored world wide.
+Internationally, over 38 million people have joined blood stem cell registries and there are over 800,000 cord blood units stored world wide.